psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | 0x0020 | DHKEM(Edwards25519, HKDF-SHA256) | 32       | 32   | 64    | 32  | 32  | {{?RFC7748}}, {{?RFC5869}}   |
 | 0x0021 | DHKEM(Eddwards448, HKDF-SHA512)  | 64       | 56   | 112   | 56  | 56  | {{?RFC7748}}, {{?RFC5869}}   |

+### Cyclic Groups from NIST Elliptic Curves

+The interface to a cyclic group used by DHKEM can be instantiated using the NIST curves P-256, P-384 or P-521 as in {{NISTCurves}}.
+For example, when using P-256 the field `F` of scalars are the set of integers modulo `p` as defined in Appendix D of {{NISTCurves}}.
+The same document defines the group `G` of curve points, the generator `B` and all other constants and arithmetic operators making up the interface used by DHKEM.

+Key generation is described in Section B.4 of {{NISTCurves}}.
+Deserialization and Serialization of scalars are described in Sections C.2.1 and C.2.2 of {{NISTCurves}}.
+Deserialization/Serialization of points are simply the identity function as for these curves points are already represented as strings.
+Finally, `DeriveKeyPair` is described in section {{derive-key-pair}}.

+## Cycle Groups from Edwards Curves

 ### Serialize/Deserialize

 For P-256, P-384 and P-521, the `Serialize()` function of the